China’s Visa-Free Policies: Latest Updates

 Q10: Are multiple entries allowed?
 Are there requirements for the duration of entry intervals?
 Are there limits on the number of visa-free entries or total days of stay limit?

 A: Foreign citizens eligible for visa-free entry to China can enter multiple times.
 Currently, there are no restrictions on the number of visa-free entries or total days of stay limit.
-It is of vital importance to keep in mind not to be engaged in activities inconsistent with your purpose of entry.
+It is of vital importance to keep in mind not to engage in activities inconsistent with your purpose of entry.

 (Source: Chinese embassy in Switzerland)

-(This article was first published in November 2023 and was last updated on November 25, 2024.)
+(This article was first published in November 2023 and was last updated on January 20, 2026.)

 Explore vital economic, geographic, and regulatory insights for business investors, managers, or expats to navigate China’s business landscape.
 Our Online Business Guides offer explainer articles, news, useful tools, and videos from on-the-ground advisors who contribute to the Doing Business in China knowledge.
 Start exploring